Concepts overview

 3. Initiate and execute a simulation of the recipe on the chosen hardware resources.

-The Python front-end further abstracts away some of these steps for single cell models, where users only need to describe the cell and simulation; and the details of the recipe and computational resources construction are handled under the hood.
-Generally speaking though, these 3 steps are the building blocks of an Arbor application.
+The Python front-end further abstracts away some of these steps for single-cell models, where users only need to describe the cell and simulation, and the details of the recipe and computational resources construction are handled under the hood.
+Generally speaking, though, these 3 steps are the building blocks of an Arbor application.

 Recipes represent a set of neuron constructions and connections with mechanisms specifying ion channel and synapse dynamics in a cell-oriented manner.
 This has the advantage that cell data can be initiated in parallel.